 • Corn: Use canned, fresh, or frozen corn kernels.
 Whole kernels add texture, while creamed corn adds moisture and sweetness.

-• Butter: I use salted butter; if using unsalted, add extra salt to the recipe.
+• Butter: I use salted butter; if using unsalted, add a bit of extra salt to the recipe.

 Variations

-• Bacon: You can replace some butter with melted bacon grease or add cooked and crumbled bacon.
+• Bacon: You can replace some butter with melted bacon grease or add cooked and crumbled bacon or real bacon bits.

-• Cheese: Cheddar cheese or pepper jack are great additions.
+• Cheese: Cheddar cheese or pepper jack cheese are great additions.

-• Jalapeno: Finely diced jalapenos or mild green chilis add flavor.
+• Jalapeno: Finely diced jalapenos or mild green chilies add spicy flavor.

 How to Prep Ahead